 The final characteristic differentiating value vs. growth investing is the measure of volatility.
 Volatility is how much the stock’s price fluctuates.
 It should come as no surprise that younger companies with higher valuations will have large swings in price.
 As a result, their stock prices tend to jump around more than more stable-value stocks.

 Volatility In Growth Stocks

 To illustrate volatility in growth stocks, think of price like a roller coaster.
 In one year, a growth stock may experience a rise of 30%, only to fall 40% the next and then rise 60% the next.

 Differing from growth stocks, a value stock will often be more tedious.
-Think tortoise; perhaps it’s just a consistent return of 8% a year.
+Think tortoise; perhaps it’s a consistent return of 8% annually.

 As you would imagine, each investing style exposes investors to several different advantages and weaknesses.

 Pros and Cons of Growth Investing